 Now don’t get reckless.

 Instead, try embedding a widget on your web page, which will become the “like” button, linking the site to Facebook.
-This way, current and prospective customers who have already shown interest in your business are targeted.
+This way you can target current and prospective customers who have already shown interest in your business.
 To make this especially successful, offer a promotional discount or prize drawing for those who become Facebook fans.

 Then, get proactive.
 Use your business email database to invite fans.
 Since they’re already your customers, they’re more likely to show an interest in what your business is doing.

 Once you’ve got some fans, take advantage of Facebook’s features.
-Allow your fans to tag photos (i.e. get some photos up there to begin with!), imbed videos onto your page, and integrate the Facebook comment feature onto your company’s web site.
+Allow your fans to tag photos (i.e. get some photos up there to begin with!), embed videos onto your page, and integrate the Facebook comment feature onto your company’s website.

 We’re confident that even that smelly kid can make friends.